ANSSI-FR/rust-guide/src/en/unsafe/generalities.md

 <div class="warning">

-This API is harmful for two reasons:
+The `Locatable`'s API is harmful for two reasons:

 * If the `Locatable` implementation does not give the index of an object of type `T`, the `read_unaligned` may produce UB.
 * If the `Locatable` implementation gives an out-of-bounds index or an index for which part of the object is out of bounds, the subsequent buffer overflow is UB.